sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-1/index.md

 # Understanding the Tools at our Disposal

+## Enterprise Grade Firewall

+We will dive much deeper on this topic in [part 3] of this series, but it's worth mentioning here: We cannot secure our web services without a real enterprise grade firewall.
+The good news here is that this is likely _free_ or _very cheap_!

+I previously mentioned that it's important that we _don't respond_ in very specific ways in order to ward off the random scans that bad actors all over the internet use.
+By _only even considering connections from cloudflare_, we look just like any old completely closed and NATed IP address that's not worth a 2nd look.
+This is only possible with an Enterprise grade firewall.

 ## Reverse Proxy

 A reverse proxy acts as a middleman between the internet and your web server, forwarding client requests to the server and concealing the server's existence and characteristics (and therefore, concealing information about potential vulnerabilities).
 This setup provides several security benefits, including anonymity and obscurity, load balancing and traffic control, ability to inject additional tooling into the web stack (even on legacy applications) and centralized SSL/TLS management.
 Let's break these down:

 ### Anonymity and Obscurity

 By concealing the existence and characteristics of the backend servers, a reverse proxy makes it harder for attackers to exploit specific server vulnerabilities.
 This is because the reverse proxy acts as a shield, preventing attackers from directly interacting with the backend servers.
-This is especially important when it comes to protecting against zero-day vulnerabilities or other unknown exploits.
+This is especially important when it comes to protecting against zero-day vulnerabilities or other unknown exploits that could be present on the backend system.

 ### Ability to Inject Additional Tooling

 A reverse proxy can be used to inject additional security tooling into the web stack, such as Web Application Firewalls (WAFs), Intrusion Detection Systems (IDS), and other security mechanisms.
 This allows you to add an extra layer of protection to your web services without modifying the underlying applications, making it easier to secure legacy applications or third-party services.
 This is especially useful when you're hosting a web service that you don't have control over, or when you're hosting a web service that you don't have the ability to modify (like a third-party service).

 We will be discussing Fail2Ban and WAF in this post, but it's worth mentioning that you could also use IDS, or other security mechanisms in this layer.
-IDS should really be integrated into your (hopefully enterprise-grade) firewall (if you don't have an enterprise grade firewall, don't worry, we'll discuss how you can have your own enterprise-grade firewall in [part 3]).
+IDS should really be integrated into your firewall.

-### Centralized SSL/TLS Management
+### Centralized and Automated SSL/TLS (free automated certs!)

 By leveraging "LetsEncrypt" or "ZeroSSL" and handling SSL/TLS encryption at the reverse proxy level, you can simplify and automate certificate management for all of your domains and subdomains at once and ensure encrypted connections between clients and the web server without any interaction from you (beyond initial config) and without spending a dollar.
 This enhances data security during transmission and helps protect sensitive information from eavesdropping or interception.
 Centralized SSL/TLS management also allows you to ensure consistently rotated certificates exist across all your services.
 Gone are the days of "Hey, I'm getting a security warning when I visit your site!" and "I swear, I swapped out that certificate last month!"